Continue with Facebook

-To better understand what types of pain PNH causes and why, it helps to first understand what causes this disease.
 Your red blood cells (RBCs) use the protein hemoglobin to carry oxygen throughout your body.
-They have a specific gene known as the PIGA gene, which helps protect your RBCs from being destroyed by your immune system.
+They have a specific gene, PIGA, to produce protective proteins that shield them from being mistakenly attacked by your immune system.

 Your bone marrow (the spongy tissue that fills your bones) is responsible for making new RBCs, white blood cells (WBCs), and platelets.
 As PNH progresses in some people, they develop bone marrow failure.
 This means that your bone marrow works hard trying to make more blood cells — but unfortunately, it can’t keep up.